HDCarm/MasterThesis-EPC/README.md

 # MasterThesis-EPC

+To use the Code download the whole repository.

 ### File: CodeMasterthesis
 This file contains the code.
 It is written in a way that allows for complete execution wherever located on your computer.